My introduction to Ableton Push.

 The Ableton Push is a piece of hardware which serves as a MIDI controller for music programs.
 When using the “Ableton Live” software the keyboard comes to life with LEDs and all utilizing different patterns for different instrumental function.
 If I were to describe what it’s like to use the Ableton Push it’s like a hybrid between a Piano and a Guitar with the way the LEDs display the major musical chords in a mode like piano.
 Allowing you to play with two hands on the deck like a keyboard.

-The problem that I noticed right away is that the Ableton is a little TOO sensitive.
+The problem that we noticed right away is that the Ableton is a little TOO sensitive.
 Brushing your hands across the deck by accent in record mode ends up throwing extra notes into your songs.
 And also, there’s no feedback of how hard your pushing a key like say, using a Roland Piano, or an actual guitar.

 Because of its larger footprint you could go into note mode and treat it like a more traditional synthesizer and if you access a drum kit it switches into drum-pad-like mode so you could enter in your own sequences.
 Finally you could switch to session mode to record your songs.
 The Ableton Push is designed so even if you have a PC hooked up to the controller that you could go start to finish on composition without ever looking up at your computers LCD screen.